-You have decided to take action, so congratulations on your decision.
+If you’re here, it means that you are wondering how to start a company.
+Whether you’re thinking of starting a small business from home or something bigger, this information can help.
 This guide will teach you how to start a business from home with little or no capital at all.

-With a startup company, it’s a process of creation.
-The mentioned examples are needs that we already know that people need fulfilling.
+A startup company has to go out and find new customers for their product or service.
+With a startup business, it’s a process of creation.
+The examples mentioned earlier are needs that we already know people want to be fulfilled.

-1) It Starts With an Idea
+1) It Starts with An Idea

 It starts with an idea and a passion for doing.
-Your idea doesn’t have to be new or extraordinary but it has to fulfill a need and make some business sense (It has to generate revenue).
+Your idea doesn’t have to be new or extraordinary.
+But it has to fulfill a need and make some business sense (It has to generate revenue).

 You have to decide what you want to do and consider these questions.

-Why do you want to start a business?
+- Why do you want to start a business?

-What products will you offer?
+- What products will you offer?

-Why will people want to buy your product?
+- Why will people want to buy your product?

 2) Choose a Business Model